Aon Actuary Salary in United States | $77K-$110K+ | Levels.fyi

 The median Actuary compensation in United States package at Aon totals $110K per year.
-View the base salary, stock, and bonus breakdowns for Aon's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Aon's total compensation packages.
 Last updated: 11/5/2025

 Company